 While the company has a high BBB rating, the customer reviews give us pause.
 The company tended to rank only two or three stars across other online reviews, as well.

 If you live in Arizona, California or Nevada, we think it’s worth comparing HomeGuard HomeWarranty to a more widely used provider: American Home Shield.

 American Home Shield was founded in 1971 and said to be the inventor of the home warranty industry.
 This BBB-accredited business holds a B rating and nearly three stars from customers.

 The Appliances Plan and Systems Plan allow you to choose streamlined protection, while the Combo Plan is the most popular.
 This comprehensive package bundles all 21 systems and appliances covered by the Appliances Plan and Systems Plan combined.
-The Build Your Own Plan is incredibly flexible, allowing you to pick up to 10 appliances and systems you want covered.

 The claims process is simple, and American Home Shield says representatives respond to customer service requests within 24 hours 98% of the time.
 Homeowners can select a $75, $100 or $125 service fee per visit.